 The only thing missing is the right ticket in your luggage: travel with maximum flexibility using all means of public transport with the Deutschland-Ticket – one ticket, no more thoughts.
 Or are you just planning a spontaneous day trip?
 Then the DayTicket (TagesTicket) can be the right choice as a low-priced package for solo travellers or groups.

-BÖTTCHERSTRASSE WITH PAULA MODERSOHN BECKER MUSEUM AND TOURIST INFORMATION
+BÖTTCHERSTRASSE WITH PAULA MODERSOHN-BECKER MUSEUM AND BREMEN INFORMATION

 Stop Domsheide: routes 2, 3, 4, 6, 8, 24 and 25

 If you want to explore Bremen, you absolutely must not miss beautiful Böttcherstraße in the heart of the city centre.
 The gem built by Ludwig Roselius in the early 20th century is a true work of art.
 Not only is the street captivating, with its unique symbiosis of traditional and expressionistic brick architecture; it also houses interesting museums and many opportunities for its visitors to feast and browse.
+Bremen Information provides tips and tickets for all excursion destinations in Bremen.
 You can find more information at: www.boettcherstrasse.de.

 BOTANIKA